sidou01/leetcode-practice/README.md

 | Find Numbers with Even Number of Digits|1295|Unknown
 # Disclaimer
-The content in this repo showcases my journey of learning Algorithms and Data Structures which means the solutions in this repo are not optimal.
-So if anyone likes to contribute a better solution it would be deeply appreaciated.
+The content in this repo showcases my journey of learning Algorithms and Data Structures which means the solutions in this repo are probably not optimal and do not follow the best practices.
+So if anyone likes to improve a solution or contribute a better one it would not only help me but also anyone who comes across this repo.